 Most businesses don’t track their ROI.
-Marketing is an expense, and expenses have to be paid whether they’re successful or not.
-But, in fact, marketing is a cost just like any other.
+Marketing is an expense, and expenses must be paid whether they’re successful or not.
+But marketing is a cost just like any other.
 If it’s successful, it costs less; if it’s unsuccessful, it costs more.
-So it’s perfectly reasonable to keep track of it.
+So, it’s crucial to keep track of it.

 How to Avoid Common Digital Marketing Mistakes?

 This post is about digital marketing mistakes because digital marketing represents a huge business opportunity.
 The problem is that most people get it wrong.
 They take shortcuts, use more complex strategies than they need, or don’t notice that their strategy is not working.

 Businesses need to communicate clearly with their customers; digital marketing makes this easier.
 But digital marketing is complex, and most people get it wrong.